 - Button with red color text and “download for free” written on it

-- Just the word “download” with the pre-existing blue color and larger font
+- Just the word “download” with the pre-existing blue color and a larger font

 For the PDF Producer link: